 The Federal Energy Regulatory Commission (FERC) will have oversight of the terms and conditions of service and the rates charged and will have a role in ensuring that the project’s transmission lines are operated fairly.
 FERC has approved Plains & Eastern Clean Line’s rate structure and granted Clean Line authority to negotiate with potential customers.

 The Plains & Eastern Clean Line is currently under development.
-Construction is estimated to begin as early as 2017 and will require approximately two to three years to complete.
+Construction.
 The Plains & Eastern Clean Line is expected to begin delivering electricity as early as 2020.

 Clean Line’s intent is to provide new wind generation facilities access to markets with a growing demand for renewable energy, which is why we are locating the resource area converter station where wind energy is most cost competitive.
 Legally, transmission companies are not allowed by the Federal Regulatory Commission (FERC) to prohibit certain types of energy, but as a practical matter, wind energy is the resource that would be economically advantaged by a project like this.
 It would not make sense to build a coal or nuclear power plant a long distance from a load center when you could produce the electricity much closer to the demand.